Mandrenkov/Geoscape/README.md

 # Geoscape

-### Author: Mikhail Andrenkov

 ---

 #### About
-<p> Geoscape is a simple application that uses OpenGL to generate a psuedo-random landscape with Perlin noise.</p>
+<p> Geoscape is a Java application that renders psuedorandom landscapes using OpenGL.</p>

 ---